andressadotpy/todo/README.md

          |___ test_task.py
 ```

-Open your terminal and change the directory to the project root:
+Open your terminal and change the directory to the project root, then type:
 ```
 $python3 todo.py
 ```